sdinesh01/congressional-captcha-2/.ipynb_checkpoints/README-checkpoint.md

 4. Run: `python -m spacy download en_core_web_sm`
 5. Run: `streamlit run main_app.py`
 *The application should open in your browser*

-The full version of this project will include the text processing and visualization elements.

 ***